kristinazk/NLP/SentimentAnalysis/README.md

     - Logistic Regression (with cross-validation)

 3. **Model Evaluation**
-    - Accuracy and F1-score calculation
+    - Accuracy and Confusion Matrix Calculation
-    - Confusion matrix visualization
     - Analysis of results and identification of possible improvements

 ---